bsdrks/graaf/README.md

 The extended traits derive their implementation from the basic operations.

 - The [`Degree`] trait returns the degree of a vertex.
+- The [`DegreeSequence`] trait returns the degree sequence of a digraph.
 - The [`HasEdge`] trait checks if an edge exists in a digraph.
 - The [`InNeighbors`] trait returns the in-neighbors of a vertex.
 - The [`IsBalanced`] trait checks if a digraph is balanced.